kohjx/ctf101-web/lessonplan.md

 </div>
 ```

-So at this point you already gotten the flag, but let's leave that aside.
+So at this point you already obtained the flag, but let's leave that aside.
 What else can we do to prevent the redirection?
 Remove the "Location"?
-Or prehap use something that does not follow redirection.
-There is many way to go about it.
-We will briefly cover two possible way.
+Or perhap use something that does not follow redirection.
+There are many ways to go about it.
+We will briefly cover two possible ways.

-The easiest is to remove "Location: new-old.php" from the header before forwarding it the web browser.
+The easiest is to remove "Location: new-old.php" from the header before forwarding it to the web browser.
 This can be done easily via Burp.

 Let's explore the second way.
 Let's try to use netcat.
 Let's connect to the server.
 ```